The Xometry app works best with JavaScript enabled!

 Benefits of Using a Plasma Cutting Calculator

-Plasma Cutting Costs
+Factors Affecting Plasma Cutting Costs

 Here are the main factors that influence the final cost of plasma cutting:

-Material type: The type of metal you choose has a big impact on costs, as different metals and alloys vary in price and cutting characteristics.
+The type of metal you choose has a big impact on costs, as different metals and alloys vary in price and cutting characteristics.
 For instance, some metals might need specialized settings or consumables that could up the price.

-Material thickness: How thick a metal is will also affect the price.
+How thick a metal is will also affect the price.
 Thicker metals understandably require longer piercing times, and this can impact the quality of the cut, increase consumable wear, and ultimately add a few extra bucks to the process.

-Cutting speed: Faster cutting speeds increase efficiency—especially for mass production—but can also impact cut quality and shorten consumable lifespan, driving up costs.
+Faster cutting speeds increase efficiency—especially for mass production—but can also impact cut quality and shorten consumable lifespan, driving up costs.

-Power: The power levels used during plasma cutting also influence costs because different power levels affect arc stability, cut quality, and how long the consumable lasts.
+The power levels used during plasma cutting also influence costs because different power levels affect arc stability, cut quality, and how long the consumable lasts.

-Consumables: Electrodes, nozzles, shields, and other consumables are unavoidable costs in plasma cutting—and unfortunately, they will need replacing.
+Electrodes, nozzles, shields, and other consumables are unavoidable costs in plasma cutting—and unfortunately, they will need replacing.
 How often depends on the complexity of the project and the level of wear they go through.

-"Thickness and type of the material heavily influence plasma cutting costs; thicker and harder materials necessitate higher amperage and slower cutting speeds, increasing consumable usage and processing time.
-The complexity of the cut design also impacts costs, as intricate shapes and tight tolerances require more precise control and potentially slower cutting, translating to longer machine operation and higher expenses."
+Thickness and type of the material heavily influence plasma cutting costs; thicker and harder materials necessitate higher amperage and slower cutting speeds, increasing consumable usage and processing time.
+The complexity of the cut design also impacts costs, as intricate shapes and tight tolerances require more precise control and potentially slower cutting, translating to longer machine operation and higher expenses.

-Jake Thomspson,
+Jake Thomspson

 Senior Solutions Engineer

-FAQs on Plasma Cutting Costs
+Frequently Asked Questions About Plasma Cutting Costs

 How can I keep plasma cutting costs down?